RyanTomich/Plum-Book/README.md

 # Plum-Book
-The Plum Book is a recruiting tool.
-It takes the honor role data available in the newspaper, cleans it, and adds it in a database.
-This is then presneted in a treeview wtih options to search, edit, delete, or add to the database.
-Finally, the honorole data for each student of an incomming class is queried form the database, and feed through a ranking algroithm that scores each student based on their honor and trend.
-This is then presned in a sperate treeview for the user to see the "plums" for that year.
+The Plum Book is a GUI recruiting tool.
+It takes the honor roll data available in the newspaper, cleans it, and adds it in a database.
+This is then presented in a treeview with options to search, edit, delete, or add to the database.
+Finally, the honor role data for each student of an incoming class is queried from the database, and fed through a ranking algorithm that scores each student based on their honor and trend.
+This is then presented in a sperate treeview for the user to see the "plums" for that year.